 When Jesus comes He makes it clear that even on New Testament terms the expectations for the people of God are high.

 In the Sermon on the Mount, Jesus lays out a standard that basically one-ups everything anyone had ever been taught about what God required of them.
-I’m sure you are familiar with the oft quoted phrase, “turn the other cheek,” which comes from Jesus’ words, “if anyone slaps you on your right cheek, turn the other to him also” (Matthew 5:39).
-His point is outward conformity to the law (cleanliness on the surface) is not true obedience (holiness).
+The point was that outward conformity to the law is not true obedience (holiness).
 We are called to a much higher standard.
 Jesus makes it plain when he says,

 “Don’t assume that I came to destroy the Law or the Prophets.
 I did not come to destroy but to fulfill…whoever practices and teaches these commands will be called great in the kingdom of heaven.
 For I tell you, unless your righteousness surpasses that of the scribes and Pharisees, you will never enter the kingdom of heaven.”Matthew 5:17,19-20

-Jesus completely redefines the Christian life and raises the bar far higher than we could ever hope to reach.
-Then he summarizes the whole mountain sermon in one final command:
+Jesus completely redefines the Christian life and says it’s way more than a list of rules that we check off.
+He summarizes the whole mountain sermon in one final command: